CPM Among Five Top Law Firms to Announce Series of Lawsuits against PG&E on behalf of Fire Victims

 “Risk cannot be completely driven out of PG&E’s – or any – business,” Janaize Markland, a PG&E risk manager wrote in May 2015 in describing the company’s risk assessment practices to the state Public Utilities Commission.

-The statement appears to be in sharp contrast to CEO Geisha Williams’ testimony in July which claimed that the company has a zero tolerance police for vegetation contact wildfires.
+The statement appears to be in sharp contrast to CEO Geisha Williams’ testimony in July which claimed that the company has a zero-tolerance policy for vegetation contact wildfires.

-Meanwhile other other reports of power equipment failures turned the spotlight on PG&E which raised questions about how well it maintained equipment and whether it adequate cut back trees from power lines as required by state law to reduce fire risk.
+Meanwhile, other reports of power equipment failures turned the spotlight on PG&E, raising questions about how well it maintained equipment and whether it adequately cut back trees from power lines as required by state law to reduce fire risk.